Dennis-NL/flowpilot/README.md

-# MLB Support
+# Audi / Porche MLB Support
 Support for MLB without flexray.

-## Possibly supported:
+Possibly supported:
-- A4 B8 / B8.5
+- Audi A4 B8 / B8.5
-- A5 8K
+- Audi A5 8K
-- Q5 8R facelift or hybrid (Pre-facelift needs Electric steering rack (Can be retrofitted))
+- Audi Q5 8R facelift or hybrid (Pre-facelift needs Electric steering rack (Can be retrofitted))
+- Porsche Macan

 # Flowpilot stand alone
 This is a fork of Flowpilot without the need of rooting or a Termux environment.
 Install the apk and you're done.
 Requires a Snapdragon based Android phone.